All Episodes

 Now, I condemned all those riots in the summer of 2020.

-I I can't believe that the left, these very same people, they were either quiet and said nothing because they didn't want to alienate their base heading into an election.
+I can't believe that the left, these very same people, they were either quiet and said nothing because they didn't want to alienate their base heading into an election, or they just flat out lied and said that the riots in the summer of 2020 were mostly peaceful,

-Uh, or they just flat out lied and and said that the riots in the summer of 2020 were mostly peaceful, dozens of dead Americans and thousands of injured cops and billions of property damage, or they took it a step further, like in the case of Kamala Harris and tried to support those people involved in the these activities,
+dozens of dead Americans and thousands of injured cops and billions of property damage, or they took it a step further, like in the case of Kamala Harris, and tried to support those people involved in these activities, like tweeting out, support this bail fund for the people that were involved after the burning down of that police precinct, and then praising the cuts to the LAPD.

 I condemned all of it.